At a glance

 Box was founded on a simple, powerful idea: people should be able to access and share their content from anywhere.
 Since 2005, Box has helped more than 37 million individuals and 47,000 companies do just that.
 In fact, more than 50 percent of top Fortune 500 companies trust Box with their content.

-Since becoming a customer in July 2011, Zendesk has helped scale Box’s customer service through periods of explosive growth and as they’ve expanded channels of support.
-In a few short years Box’s User Services team has grown from 17 to 215 agents, now grouped into multiple tiers and supporting customers by email, web, phone, live chat, and self-service.
+Since becoming a customer in July 2011, Zendesk Support has helped scale Box’s customer service through periods of explosive growth and as they’ve expanded channels of support.
+In a few short years, Box’s User Services team has grown from 17 to 215 agents, now grouped into multiple tiers supporting customers by email, web, phone, live chat, and self-service.

-Before implementing Zendesk in September 2011, Box’s support team served their varied client base using a feature-packed but cumbersome Windows-based system.
+Before implementing Support in September 2011, Box’s support team served their varied client base using a feature-packed but cumbersome Windows-based system.
 At times, the team felt like they were spending more time supporting the software than anything else.
-This was clearly problematic because SaaS companies like Box need their tools to make it easier to understand the life cycle and health of customers so that they can in turn provide appropriate support treatment.
+This was clearly problematic because SaaS companies like Box need their tools to make it easier to understand the life cycle and health of customers so that they can, in turn, provide appropriate support treatment.

 Box created a custom app that provides agents with visual cues based on the health score.
 It’s a nuanced way of calling attention to tickets that need immediate attention and makes it easy for an agent at any tier level to differentiate between, for example, a highly technical admin and a new user from the same company.

 Herstein and the teams under him—Customer Success, User Services (support), and their implementation team—are passionate advocates for Box’s customers.
 “We have the responsibility to bring the voice of the customer into the organization and force the organization to respond to it,” Herstein said.

 Box used the data derived from Support (and the many systems they’ve integrated) to improve both the user experience and the business.
 One example of this is the way they regularly share customer-reported issues to the product team, helping to increase customer empathy throughout the organization.